-I think having goals is important, absolutely.
+I think having goals is important.
+Absolutely.
 Without goals, we don’t move forward in our lives.
-But a big rule for goal setting is that they have to be achievable.
-I’m not saying climbing Mt Everest isn’t achievable.
-But is it achievable for you?
-If not you’re just setting yourself up for failure.
+But a big rule for successful goal setting is that it has to be desirable.
+It has to be something you really want.
+I’m not saying climbing Mt Everest isn’t desirable.
+Just not for me.
+Is it for you?
+If not you’re, setting yourself up for failure.
 It’s the sense of accomplishment that keeps us looking forward to tackling the next thing on our list.
 It just feels so good when you check something off your list – any list.

-That sense of achievement, though, can be found in the little things in life, too.
-I’m an advocate of a bucket list full of or at least liberally sprinkled with simple pleasures.
-The small things in life that make you smile.
+That sense of achievement, though, can be found in the little things, too.
+I’m an advocate of a bucket list full of, or at least liberally sprinkled with, simple pleasures, the little things in life that can make you smile.